armandomm09/pisces/README.md

-# Project: Fish Detection and Classification
+# Pisces: Fish Segmentation and Classification

-This project combines computer vision, machine learning, and WhatsApp integration to build a robust system capable of detecting, classifying, and segmenting images of fish sent via the WhatsApp application.
-Here is a technical explanation of the components and their functioning.
+Inspired by my hobbie on Recreational fishing, Pisces project combines computer vision, machine learning, and WhatsApp integration to build a robust system capable of detecting, classifying, and segmenting images of fish sent via the WhatsApp application.
+Here lies a technical explanation of the components and their functioning.

 ---